 Revenues decreased \$11.0 million, or 9.4%, for the combined three months ended July 31, 2021, and decreased \$37.6 million, or 16.0%, for the combined six months ended July 31, 2021, compared to the same periods in 2020.
 The primary reason for the decrease in GAAP revenue for these periods is due to the application of fresh-start reporting in August 2020 and business combination Accounting in June 2021, both of which require beginning deferred revenue in the Successor periods to be reduced to its estimated fair value, which is derived from the estimated costs to fulfill contractual obligations at the time of a change in control rather than the value of contractual billings to customers.
-The application of fresh-start reporting resulted in a decrease in GAAP revenue of approximately \$5.9 million and \$25.8 million compared to the three and six month combined periods ended July 31, 2021, respectively.
-The application of business combination accounting resulted in a decrease in GAAP revenue of approximately \$22.4 million compared to the three and six month combined periods ended July 31, 2021.
+The application of fresh-start reporting resulted in a decrease in GAAP revenue of approximately \$5.9 million and \$25.8 million compared to the three and six month combined periods ended July 31, 2021.
 The impact of business combination accounting will also decrease GAAP revenue for the next three fiscal quarters.
-The impact of fresh-start reporting and business combination accounting was partially offset by the acquisition of Global Knowledge, the revenue from which is included for the period from June 11, 2021 to July 31, 2021.
+The impact of fresh-start reporting and business combination accounting was partially offset by the acquisition of Global Knowledge, the revenue for my which is included for the period from June 11, 2021 to July 31, 2021.
 After normalizing for the impact of fresh-start reporting, business combination accounting and the acquisition of Global Knowledge, revenues for the Content and SumTotal business units were down slightly due to lower bookings in the prior year, as revenue from our subscription offerings is typically recognized over the twelve months that follow a booking.